fdazen/fda-documentation/rates_set_up.md

  - If you are creating an inclusive tax, tick the box with the tag _Inclusive Tax_: if this box is checked, the tax will only appear when reporting, and it won't show anywhere in reservations.
+Please consult with a qualified tax professional before creating an inclusive tax.

 ![Taxes_4.png]({{site.baseurl}}/images/Taxes_4.png)